boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 * :guilabel:`Show Authorship` will open the :guilabel:`Authorship` dialog for
   that feature.
 The top part of the dialog will show the list of attributes of the feature, their current value, and the author.
-Clicking one of the attribute rows will populate the bottom part of the dialog with more in detail information about the related attribute.
+Clicking one of the attribute rows will populate the bottom part of the dialog, which will provide more in detail information about the related attribute.

   .. figure:: img/authorship_dialog.png